granthale/granthale.com2/data/musings/taiwan.md

 - Many less foreigners than Japan.
 - Most older people don't speak english.
 Many younger ones do.
 - Out of all of the students and professionals that I saw, I don't remember seeing any Macbooks.
-A lot of iPads and iPhones though.
+A lot of iPads and iPhones though (and eyePatches at times for some reason).
 - More open muscularity than Japan, but still not much.
 - People are friendly and willing to help.